chimurai/http-proxy-middleware/README.md

 * (DEPRECATED) **option.proxyHost**: Use `option.changeOrigin = true` instead.

+### http-proxy options

-The following options are provided by the underlying [http-proxy](https://www.npmjs.com/package/http-proxy).
+The following options are provided by the underlying [http-proxy](https://github.com/nodejitsu/node-http-proxy#options).

 *  **option.target**: url string to be parsed with the url module
 *  **option.forward**: url string to be parsed with the url module